 Efforts to facilitate collaboration not only develop operational capacity, but also help build pipelines for innovation by bringing together diverse talents and perspectives within a given community.
 Innovative ideas can sprout up at the intersection of different fields or disciplines.
-For example, in New York City, the iZone's communities of practice and innovation clusters allow participating schools to "identify the emerging best practices in schools, and structure opportunities for these practices to be seen, adopted and adapted by others."12 In the work with local governments in Denver, Nashville, and San Diego, a primary goal was to identify and connect promising local innovators were encouraged to leverage their professional networks to build support for the project and lay the groundwork for each city to further integrate innovation and reform into its policies.
+For example, in New York City, the iZone's communities of practice and innovation clusters allow participating schools to "identify the emerging best practices in schools, and structure opportunities for these practices to be seen, adopted and adapted by others."
+In the work with local governments in Denver, Nashville, and San Diego, a primary goal was to identify and connect promising local innovators within a given issue area.
+Led by core teams in each mayor's office, participating innovators were encouraged to leverage their professional networks to build support for the project and lay the groundwork for each city to further integrate innovation and reform into its policies.